dekuNukem/daytripper/README.md

 Mount the TX anywhere you want.
 Plug RX into your computer.

-When TX detects motion, RX will press `Win + M` and instantly hide what you're doing.
+When motion is detected, Daytripper will press `Win + M` and instantly hide what you're doing.

-Alternatively, RX can also lock your PC or execute a custom script.
+Alternatively, it can also lock your PC or execute a custom script.

 ## Getting Started